 Satellite Program Sample Clauses

 Satellite Program.
-Highland to pay for installation with the Operator paying for the mount and wiring harness which becomes his personal property. - Satellite components remain the property of Highland Transport. - Costs associated with system upgrades will be paid by Highland. - There shall be no charge to the operator for the utilization of the satellite program - Failure to return the entire system within 10 days of the effective date of termination or resignation will be considered as a lost system and the Company will render the owner operator liable for up to the $5000.00 replacement cost.
+Highland to pay for installation with the Operator paying for the mount and wiring harness which becomes his personal property. - Satellite components remain the property of Highland Transport. - Costs associated with system upgrades will be paid by Highland. - Present weekly charge will not be increased during the term of this collective agreement. - Failure to return the entire system within 10 days of the effective date of termination or resignation will be considered as a lost system and the Company will render the owner operator liable for up to the $5000.00 replacement cost.

 Satellite Program.
 In the event the employer initiates a satellite program, all newly hired satellite instructors will be considered “new hires” for the purpose of seniority.
 Except for instructors employed prior to July 1, 2007, there will be no displacement of instructors between associate school satellite career/technical education programs and programs at Four County Career Center.